 Not every student is a fan of learning numbers, algebra or graphs.
 That is why at Mathletics, we believe in making mathematics engaging, stress-free and fun.

 Here are 6 ways how Mathletics reduces mathematics anxiety in students:

-1. Personalized learning for each student
+1. Personal learning environment for each student

 Mathletics makes it easy for teachers to ensure that every student in their class is accessing curriculum aligned content at their level of proximal development.
 Teachers can group students and set the right courses to ensure they are able to achieve success and make progress.
-Students are presented with a personalized learning environment that isn’t labelled with their curriculum level.
+Students are presented with a personal learning environment that isn’t labelled with their curriculum level.
 This ensures students aren’t compared with their peers.

 2. Rewards and recognition to inspire confidence

 Every student is rewarded for their effort and can earn points and certificates, regardless of where they stand next to their peers.
 They can earn certificates by achieving 1000 points in a week.
 With the appropriate curriculum assigned to each student’s level, this makes it more achievable for students to earn weekly certificates, boosting their morale and confidence in their mathematical ability.